mariagerges/MariaGergesHW/README.md

 ## Runtime/episode for each season of Stranger Things
 ![Runtime/episode for each season of Stranger Things](Figure_1.png)

+Here's a link for the data used to make the graph: http://api.tvmaze.com/singlesearch/shows?q=stranger-things&embed=episodes

 ## Gross national income per capita (PPP int. $) / Year AND Neonates protected at birth against neonatal tetanus (PAB) (%)/ Year

-Here's a link for more info: https://www.si.edu/spotlight/ancient-egypt/pyramid
+Here's a link for the data used to make the graph: https://apps.who.int/gho/data/node.country.country-EGY?lang=en